-ALBRAS - Alumínio Brasileiro S.A. is responsible for the project management and monitoring and reporting as well as for training of staff in the appropriate monitoring, measurement and reporting techniques including Spreadsheet ALBRAS MVP /4/.
+ALBRAS - Alumínio Brasileiro S.A. is responsible for the management of project and monitoring and reporting as well as for training of staff in the appropriate monitoring, measurement and reporting techniques including Spreadsheet ALBRAS MVP /5/.

 The monitoring plan is straightforward and the established QA/QC procedures will be included on Quality Environment and Safety Management Systems, certified as ISO 9001, ISO 14001 and OHSAS 18001.